6eero/Arthafolio/README.md

 ### 🧪 Environment Variables

-- The `.env.general` file is a template.
+- The `.env.example` file is a template.
 - Use it to create your `.env.local`, `.env.development`, and `.env.production` files as needed.